Perceptions, Attitudes, Interests And Concerns About Clean Meat

 Most participants did not express an interest in trying cultured meat because they thought it would not taste the same as meat, it would be unhealthy, or it could be even dangerous to consume.
 Only a small number of participants said they would eat it if it tasted similar to meat and had a similar or a lower sale price.
 Those who expressed strong disgust were not interested in the benefits of the product to society and some could not continue to watch the video to the end.
 Upon evaluation, some participants did acknowledge that cultured meat could benefit society by potentially solving food shortages, reducing carbon emissions, and ending animal suffering.

 Fears about cultured meat also included concerns about its healthiness and nutritional content.
-Some participants were worried whether cultured meat could be produced safely, were sceptical about the science behind it, and wanted strict regulations and safety testing before it would be put on sale.
+Some participants were worried whether cultured meat could be produced safely, were skeptical about the science behind it, and wanted strict regulations and safety testing before it would be put on sale.
 Others accepted cultured meat as part of humanity’s scientific and technological progress and that it could contribute to environmental sustainability.
 Overall, most study participants expressed concern over how cultured meat production could be a risk to the environment and society (for example, the end of rural landscapes and traditional farming).

 The study demonstrates how cultured meat as an unknown, new technology can be seen as frightening by meat consumers.
 The participants here showed that they viewed animal farming and normal meat production as “natural”, whereas the technology required to produce cultured meat was seen as “abnormal” or “unnatural”.